vislearn/libct/fileformat.md

 Empty lines are ignored.
 Each line starts with an identifier that specifies how the rest of the line is interpreted.

+The model files that have been used for the AISTATS 2020 submission can be found [here][AISTATS2020 Dataset].

 ### Comments

 If a line starts with an `#` the remainder of the line is ignored.